-Are you worried about the health of your smile?
-In particular, are you concerned about the possibility of developing cavities?
+Are you worried developing cavities?
+In particular, are you concerned about the health of your smile?
 Nearly 90 percent of adults develop cavities, and many school-aged children deal with them, as well.
 Fortunately, it is possible to prevent cavities.
 It just requires a combination of diligent hygiene and professional preventive care, as well as other healthy decisions that can aid in keeping the entire smile healthy and cavity-free.

 Are You Eating a Healthy Diet?